Understanding the buying process when applying for a Florida Mortgage Loan

 :: All financial information has to be supplied and verified:

 Lenders must review and verify a consumer’s financial information.
-A lender must document and verify: a borrower’s employment status; income and assets; current debt obligations; credit history; monthly payments on the mortgage; monthly payments on any other mortgages on the same property; and monthly payments for mortgage-related obligations.
-This rule has put a stop to all no-doc, low-doc loans, in which lenders are forced to underwrite better and more responsible mortgage loans.
+A lender must document and verify: a borrower’s employment status; income and assets; current debt obligations; credit history; monthly payments on the mortgage; monthly payments on any other mortgages on all owned properties; and monthly payments for mortgage-related obligations.
+This rule has put a hard restraint to all no-doc, low-doc loans, in which lenders are forced to underwrite better and more responsible mortgage loans.
 Hence hoping to lower the risk of foreclosure, bankruptcy or other negative debt or credit impacts on the consumer.

 :: All borrowers have to have sufficient assets or income to pay back the loan: